 A WORD ABOUT PAINT / INK

 Before I explain each process, it’s important to know that when working with children, there is a great non-toxic substitute for printing ink: student-grade acrylic paints.
 My good friend and book artist, Dea Fischer, recommended a creamy paint she had used for teaching: Chromacryl which can be found in some art supply stores (depending on where you are, it may take a little looking).
 This paint is creamy to roll out, but thick enough to act like a printing ink, and creates rich and colorful results.
 I also added a little acrylic flow medium to thin the paint for rolling but also to slow the drying time for the hour we would create and print.
+You can also use regular craft acrylic paints.

 RELIEF PRINTING USING STYROFOAM